ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 # Tutorial

-This guide provides practical steps for the node operators to start an es-node instance for connecting to the existing EthStorage testnet.
+This guide provides practical steps for the storage providers to start an es-node instance for connecting to the existing EthStorage testnet.

 ## Before Starting